Anti-nuclear movement in California: Recent developments

 PG&E announced its decision to pursue license renewal for Diablo Canyon in November 2009, and local officials "came out in support because of the economic importance of the plant and its 1,200 employees and $25 million in annual property taxes".
 However, local anti-nuclear activists oppose renewal and want PG&E to focus more on renewable energy.
 They are also concerned "about the seismic safety of the plant given the recent discovery of a new earthquake fault nearby".

-In April 2011, there was demonstration of 300 people at Avila Beach calling for the closure of Diablo Canyon nuclear power plant and a halt to its relicensing application process.
-The event, organized by San Luis Obispo-based anti-nuclear group Mothers for Peace, was in response to the Fukushima nuclear disaster in Japan.
+In April 2011, there was a rally of 300 people at Avila Beach calling for the closure of the Diablo Canyon nuclear power plant and a halt to its relicensing application process.
+The event was organized by the San Luis Obispo-based anti-nuclear group Mothers for Peace in response to the Fukushima nuclear disaster in Japan.

-In 2013, San Onofre 2 and 3 were permanently closed.
+In 2013, San Onofre units 2 and 3 were permanently closed.

 In June 2016, Pacific Gas and Electric announced plans to retire the Diablo Canyon Power Plant after its current U.S. Nuclear Regulatory Commission operating licenses expire in November 2024 and August 2025.